benedom/AutoResizingSheet/README.md

 https://github.com/benedom/AutoResizingSheet, :branch="master"
 ```

+You can also specify a version instead of using the `master` branch.

 ### Manually

 If you prefer not to use any of dependency managers, you can integrate `AutoResizingSheet` into your project manually.
 Put `Sources/AutoResizingSheet` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.